sadoyan/aralez/README.md

         - "127.0.0.5:8443"
 ```

-This means:
+**This means:**

 - Sticky sessions are disabled globally.
-This boolean setting applies to all upstreams.
+This setting applies to all upstreams.
-- Requests to `myhost.mydomain.com/` will be load balanced to `127.0.0.1` and `127.0.0.2`.
+- Requests to `myhost.mydomain.com/` will be proxied to `127.0.0.1` and `127.0.0.2`.
-- Requests to `myhost.mydomain.com/foo` will be load balanced to `127.0.0.4` and `127.0.0.5`.
+- Requests to `myhost.mydomain.com/foo` will be proxied to `127.0.0.4` and `127.0.0.5`.
 - SSL/TLS for upstreams is detected automatically, no need to set any config parameter.
     - Assuming the `127.0.0.5:8443` is SSL protected.
-It will be detected automatically.
+The inner traffic will use TLS.
-    - Self signed certificates are silently accepted
+    - Self signed certificates are silently accepted.
 - Global headers (CORS for this case) will be injected to all upstreams
 - Additional headers will be injected into the request for `myhost.mydomain.com`.
-- You can choose any path, deep nested paths are supported, the best match will be chosen
+- You can choose any path, deep nested paths are supported, the best match is chosen.
-- TLS is disabled for upstreams (but can be enabled).
 - All requests to servers will require JWT token authentication (You can comment out the authorization to disable it),
     - Firs parameter specifies the mechanism of authorisation `jwt`
     - Second is the secret key for validating `jwt` tokens